wp-plugins/fl3r-feelbox/readme.txt

 * New share icons flat design.
 * New webfont to improve compatibility, stored in plugin.
 * Code optimization.
-* Add Paypal donation buttons.
+* Add PayPal donation buttons.

 = 1.1 =
 * Successfully tested on various themes.